Permanent Tooth Replacement in Winston Salem

 Dental implants are an excellent choice because they are a replacement that looks, feels, and functions the most like a natural tooth.
 When a natural tooth is present, its root stimulates the healthy regeneration of the bone and tissue in the jaw.

 However, when a tooth and its root are lost, this process stops, and the bone gradually resorbs (reabsorbs) back into the body.
-After tooth loss, during the first year alone, approximately 25 percent of bone is lost.
+After tooth loss, approximately 25 percent of bone is lost during the first year alone.

-A bridge or denture fills the open space, but since they sit on top of your jaw, they don’t stimulate healthy bone regeneration.
+A bridge or denture fills the open space, but they don't stimulate healthy bone regeneration since they sit on top of your jaw.
 The presence of the implant, on the other hand, continues the process and supports a restoration just as a natural tooth root would.

 Your implant itself becomes a permanent part of your dental anatomy, and as long as you keep your teeth and gums healthy, it should serve you for a lifetime.